-The University requirements for bachelor's degrees as described in the Undergradu-1 ate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Food Industry Management.
+The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Food Industry Management.

-The University's Tier II Writing Requirement for the Food Industry Management major is met by completing Agribusiness Management 437 or Food Industry Management 439.
-Those courses are referenced in item 3. below.
+The University's Tier II Writing Requirement for the Food Industry Management major is met by completing Food Industry Management 439.
+This course is referenced in item 3. below.